 Development Charges Background Study (2014)

 In January 2014, the City retained Watson & Associates Economists Ltd. to complete a Development Charges (DC) Background Study to accurately reflect the servicing needs of new development (identified in the City’s Growth Management Strategy).
 This study provides the basis for updating the City’s DC By-law.

 In July 2014 an Addendum to the DC Background Study was issued, which contains refinements based on comments from staff and from the developer/landowner communities.
-Hard copies are available in the City Clerk's Office at City Hall.
+Hard copies are available in the Legislative and Court Services Department at City Hall.

 Education Development Charges (EDC)

 School boards are responsible for setting the EDC rates.
 Please visit the Simcoe County District School Board's website: Education Development Charge By-Law Renewal.

 Looks like your screen is a bit too small

 The page you are attempting to view is not currently compatible